💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Barring those situations, if AT&T fails to meet the guarantee during any month, you’ll get one day’s credit of your monthly service fee.
 If your business operations rely heavily on an always-on internet connection, this may not seem like the greatest recourse.

 Technical and customer support

-For businesses that rely on steady internet connections for day-to-day operations, reliability is king.
+For businesses that rely on steady internet connectivity for day-to-day operations, reliability is king.
 But what happens when something eventually does go wrong?
 No internet service is perfect, and you’re bound to face an outage at some point.
-It’s important to know if you can expect your ISP to respond to any problems and resolve them quickly.
+It’s important to know if you can expect your service provider’s tech support to respond to any problems and resolve them quickly.

-So how does AT&T support measure up?
+So how does AT&T’s support measure up?
 Although it’s difficult to separate residential and commercial customer service ratings, we did find some details worth highlighting.
 J.D.
-Power and Associates, an esteemed US company rating organization, studies business internet providers and rates the customer satisfaction for providers in the industry each year.
-The customer satisfaction score comprises several factors, including reliability, cost, and customer service.
+Power and Associates, a respected US company-rating organization, studies business internet providers and rates the customer satisfaction for these providers each year.
+The customer satisfaction score takes into account several factors, including reliability, cost, and customer service.

 Aside from monthly service costs, you may have to pay certain fees and sign a contract with AT&T business internet.